Storage Solutions: Alternative Uses for Shoe Organizers

 - pedicure supplies

-My daughter's organizer holds her shampoo, clean washcloths, baby oil, detangler spray, toothpaste, and an assortment of bath toys.
+The children's organizer holds things such as shampoo, clean washcloths, baby oil, detangler spray, toothpaste, and an assortment of bath toys.
 The last organizer I cut down to make two short ones.
 One hangs at the end of the vanity and holds cleaning supplies such as cleaning rags, sponges, air freshener, etc.

 For this, I use one of the canvas organizers, so I don't have to see cleaning rags every time I go into the bathroom.
 The other hangs by the sink to catch: